yamiou/astra/samples/README.txt

 4) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
 Before the next run you may need to replug the sensor or turn the sensor off and then on first.
 (This is primarily an OpenNI driver issue.)

-5) The DepthReaderCPP sample will automatically remove its event listener after 100 callbacks.
-This is not a bug, but is testing part of the API.